Instructions for online application for applicants who are married or cohabiting with someone in Sweden

 When the Swedish Migration Agency has received your application, your family member will get an email.
 The email contains instructions on how to log in to a questionnaire containing questions about his or her income, accommodation and your relationship.
 Your family member should answer the questions within 14 days.
 If no email has been received, it is a good idea to check that it has not ended up in the folder for junk mail.

-Book an appointment at the embassy or consulate general
+Book an appointment at the embassy or consulate-general

-Once the Swedish Migration Agency has reviewed the application and questionnaire, you will receive an email in which we ask you to book a time for an interview at the embassy or consulate general.
+Once the Swedish Migration Agency has reviewed the application and questionnaire, you will receive an email in which we ask you to book a time for an interview at the embassy or consulate-general.

 Take along your passport and the originals of the documents you submitted with your application.
 Children applying will also need to attend.
 During the interview you will need to answer questions about your relationship with the person in Sweden.
+The passport and the original documents will be checked at the embassy or consulate-general.

 If you receive a residence permit, you will also receive a residence permit card.
 The card contains your fingerprints and photograph.
 Your fingerprints and photograph are only stored on the card’s chip.